lode/fem/README.md

 # fem

 Fem is a framework for makers.
 Helping and guiding in building a (web) project.
 A flexible one, one that adjusts to people, one that can grow.

 Fem doesn't enforce a way of working.
-It doesn't decide your structure, models, or internal api You are in control of your own code.
+It doesn't decide your structure, models, or internal api.
+You are in control of your own code.
 There's as little magic as possible.